-- Oaktree Business Park - Lands at Blackfriary opposite Oaktree Industrial Estate. - Scurlockstown Business Park - Lands between the Summerhill and Longwood Roads.
+- Oaktree Business Park. - Lands at Blackfriary opposite Oaktree Industrial Estate. - Scurlockstown Business Park. - Lands between the Summerhill and Longwood Roads. - Strategic employment lands between the Navan and Dublin Roads.

 (v) Transportation Infrastructure and Development of Linkages

 Trim is still a quite compact urban centre (with the exception of the Scurlockstown Business Park which developed on the outskirts).
 The urban structure will propose a network of connected vehicular, cycle and pedestrian routes within the town.
 The integration of land use and transportation in the provision of such uses must not be replicated.